fluentlabs-xyz/docs-docusaurus/docs/gblend/troubleshooting.md

 ## Still encountering issues?

-If none of the above solves the issue you're facing, refer [Discord](https://discord.com/invite/fluentxyz") for discussing the issue and getting support from fellow community devs and DevRels, in the _#developer-forum_ channel.
+If none of the above solves the issue you're facing, refer [Discord](https://discord.com/invite/fluentxyz") for discussing the issue and getting support from fellow community devs and DevRels, in the _#devs-forum_ channel.